Qiskit/qiskit-metapackage/docs/index.rst

   </div>

-Interested in Applications of Quantum Computing?
+Interested in applications of quantum computing?
 ################################################

 .. raw:: html